Fr\'echet Means in Infinite Dimensions: Weak Convergence

 \subsection{Further Examples}

-By combining the results of Subsection~\ref{subsec:ex} and Subsection~\ref{subsec:closure}, we have a ``calculus'' for constructing a wide range of complicated metric spaces admitting a weak convergence; in this final subsection, we give a few examples of this.
+By combining the results of Subsection~\ref{subsec:ex} and Subsection~\ref{subsec:closure}, we have a calculus for constructing a wide range of metric spaces admitting a weak convergence.
+In this final subsection we give a few examples of this; they are primarily motivated by statistical concerns that we will see later in the paper.

+First is a metric where Fr\'echet means have been applied in problems in computational tomography \cite{WassersteinTomography}, which has also been studied in recent works \cite{WassersteinAlignment,ProcrustesWasserstein}.